BenWibking/qJuypter/README.md

 # qJupyter

-This script can be used to launch Jupyter notebooks directly from an interactive job using Torque PBS.
+This script can be used to launch Jupyter notebooks directly from an interactive job using PBS.
-It will select a random port number and suggest an SSH tunnel command if necessary.
+It will suggest an SSH tunnel command if necessary.

 ## Submit interactive job
 You can submit an interactive job for iPython just like a normal job.